dlintw/sh4twbox-multiboot/EXAMPLE.md

 # Example for multiple boot

-Here is a full steps from a original NextVOD to multiple OS.
+Here is a full steps from a original [NextVOD][nextvod] to multiple OS.

 ---
 ## Step 1.
 Update Das U-boot